 Tax Planning and Tax-Reduction Trusts

-• Qualified Terminable Interest Property (QTIP) and Credit Shelter Trusts are frequently used in second marriages to maximum both spouse’s estate tax exemptions (e.g., the amount that you can pass free of estate taxes);
+- Qualified Terminable Interest Property (QTIP) and Credit Shelter Trusts are frequently used in second marriages to maximize both spouse’s estate tax exemptions (e.g., the amount that you can pass free of estate taxes);

 Are You a Sitting Target?

-Unfortunately, some individuals have a higher likelihood of being sued due to the nature of their professional or financial stature—in other words, those that have something to lose.
+Unfortunately, some individuals are more likely to be sued due to their professional or financial stature—in other words, those who have something to lose.

 In our years of experience working with thousands of clients in the Wake County area, we find that asset protection planning is particularly important if any of the following apply: